semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

 * Try increasing the memory available if you are working in a container or managed instance where you can manage the amount of memory.
 * Use the `--max-memory LIMIT` option for your Semgrep run.
 This option stops a rule/file scan if it reaches the set limit, and moves to the next rule / file.
-  - If you are running an interfile scan with the Pro Engine, this option also falls back to the OSS engine if the interfile pre-processing stage requires more than this amount of memory.
+  - If you are running an interfile scan, this option also falls back to the OSS engine if the interfile pre-processing stage requires more than this amount of memory.
 * Run Semgrep in single-threaded mode with `--jobs 1`.
 This reduces the amount of memory used compared to running multiple jobs.
 * Try increasing your stack limit, if a limit is set for the context where you invoke Semgrep (`ulimit -s [limit]`).